ktsiddiqua/SQAT06/README.md

             1) npm install selenium-standalone -g
             2) selenium-standalone install
             3) selenium-standalone start
-        4) Start Selenium whenever (windows,os) machine starts!
+        4) Start selenium-standalone whenever (windows,os) machine starts!
     	Note:
         -Package will automatically sets up the selenium standalone server and all required drivers such as chrome driver, ie driver, firefox driver, and etc.
         -It will also install a selenium-standalone command line that will be able to install selenium server and start chrome, firefox or ie for the tests.

     (3) NPM (Node Package Manager) ::
         1) Use command prompt, run 'npm -v' to test npm version
         2) To install any package always run command 'npm install'
         Note: When install node.js, npm is automatically installed

     (4) Download Java ::
         URL: 'https://www.java.com/en/download/windows-64bit.jsp'
         Note: Ensuring the minimum required of Java version for selenium-standalone server

     (5) Visual Studio Code Editor
         Download and install VSCodeSetup-x64-1.21.1 file
         URL: 'https://code.visualstudio.com/'

     (6) GitHub ::
         Create an account on  GitHub.com login as
             URL:  'https://github.com/ktsiddiqua'